What is 5G Testing? Types, Challenges, and Best Practices

 User satisfaction often depends on what they see and feel, so when conducting 5G network testing, track metrics like touch response delay, buffering ratio, and Time-to-First Frame to measure experience quality.

-5. Network behavior and Quality of Service (QoS)
+6. Network Behavior and Quality of Service (QoS)

 Verify your network delivers consistent performance, even as end users move through different coverage areas or switch between network types (e.g., from 5G to 4G).
-Test metrics include network throttling, latency, jitter, packet loss, and throughput.
+These are the core metrics of 5G network testing: network throttling, latency, jitter, packet loss, and throughput.

 Types of 5G testing

 What are the different ways you can run 5G tests?
-Let’s take a look.
+Let’s take a look at the modern 5G network testing methodology that balances hardware and cloud-native software.”

 In the lab, you’re in control.
 You can: